-- our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue transitioning existing customers from term-based or perpetual licenses to SaaS subscriptions upon the expiration of their current contracts;
+- our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue transitioning existing customers from term-based or perpetual licenses to SaaS subscriptions upon the expiration of their current contracts; - the uneven revenue contribution from customers with perpetual licenses; - the ability to implement our platform and core solutions, which depends in part on the availability of qualified partners and employees; - our ability to expand into new markets, including international markets; - the number of new employees added; - the rate of expansion and productivity of our sales force; - changes in our or our competitors' pricing policies; - the amount and timing of operating costs and capital expenditures related to the operations and expansion of our business, including changes in the cost of our cloud-computing arrangements with Microsoft; - high inflation and our ability to control our costs, including employee wages and benefits and other operating expenses;

-- the uneven revenue contribution from customers with perpetual licenses; - the ability to implement our platform and core solutions, which depends in part on the availability of qualified partners and employees; - our ability to expand into new markets, including international markets; - the number of new employees added; - the rate of expansion and productivity of our sales force; - changes in our or our competitors' pricing policies; - the amount and timing of operating costs and capital expenditures related to the operations and expansion of our business, including changes in the cost of our cloud-computing arrangements with Microsoft; - high inflation and our ability to control our costs, including employee wages and benefits and other operating expenses; - new products, features or functionalities introduced by us and our competitors; - the amount and timing of our equity-based compensation expenses; - significant security breaches, technical difficulties or interruptions in the availability of our platform; - the timing of customer payments and payment defaults by customers; - general economic conditions that might harm either our customers' ability or willingness to expand their usage of our platform, delay a prospective customer's purchasing decision or affect customer retention; - changes in foreign currency exchange rates; - impact of applicable tax laws, rules and regulations; - · the impact of new accounting pronouncements; and - the timing and the amount of grants or vesting of equity awards to employees.
+- new products, features or functionalities introduced by us and our competitors; - the amount and timing of our equity-based compensation expenses; - significant security breaches, technical difficulties or interruptions in the availability of our platform; - the timing of customer payments and payment defaults by customers; - general economic conditions that might harm either our customers' ability or willingness to expand their usage of our platform, delay a prospective customer's purchasing decision or affect customer retention; - changes in foreign currency exchange rates; - impact of applicable tax laws, rules and regulations; - the impact of new accounting pronouncements; and - the timing and the amount of grants or vesting of equity awards to employees.

 In addition, under certain SaaS contracts, customers may contractually increase the number of users over time, particularly for larger or more complex deployments.
 For such contracts, the amount of revenue recognized may be lower than ARR as ARR reflects the annualized software revenue, as of a measurement date, that will be recognized assuming any contract expiring in the next 12 months is renewed at the rate prevailing in the final month of the contract, and therefore revenue may grow more slowly than ARR.
+If, however, we determine that a contract will be cancelled or reduced, we exclude the cancelled or reduced contract from our calculation of ARR, meaning that it may decline more quickly than revenue.